PC turns on, after a few seconds off then back on again

 What might be the problem?
 If anybody has any suggestions I would be grateful.

 OS: Windows 7 64 bit Chassis: Asus Vento A8 (with two 80mm fans) Motherboard: Asus P5E Graphics Card: XFX 6870 Processor: Core 2 Quad Q6600 2.4GHz (Overclocked to 3.0 GHz, 1.23750 V) Aftermarket Cooler: AC Freezer 13 (Arctic Silver 5) Memory: 6 GB (667 MHz) PSU: Asus model A-55GA (550W) Back-UPS CS 500 (APC)

 I had some problems with temps after OC-ing so I had to drill a few holes at the front side of my PC to get better airflow.
 My temps are fine now but I made a few holes pretty close to power button (Goes without saying that I haven't touched any of the wires that go to button)

+Thanks for replies.
 I will try using default settings and see what happens.
 One more question, in case this problem is caused by overclocking what should I do?
 If theres no chance of long term damage I can just leave it be?

 ran my e8400 overclocked for 2 years no problems got used to the double boot in the end